afope/neighborhood-map/readme.md

 # neighborthood map
-this application is a single page application which is written in javascript. it lists a set of cool locations on google maps and allows you search through the location and gives more information about certain locations
+this application is a single page application which is written in javascript with knockout js, the framework. it lists a set of cool locations on google maps and allows you search through the location and gives more information about certain locations

 ## installation
 * this program was written in javascript